k2view-academy/K2View-Academy/articles/04_fabric_studio/23_web_versioncontrol.md

 ## Using Source Control in Web Studio

-The Fabric Web Studio has integrated source control management (SCM) and it includes [Git](https://git-scm.com/) support in-the-box.
+The Fabric Web Studio has an integrated source control management (SCM) system and it includes [Git](https://git-scm.com/) support in-the-box.

 The Source Control <img src="images/web/scm.png" style="zoom:7%;" /> icon in the Activity Bar on the left indicates an **overview of how many changes** you currently have in your repository.